 The nature of our EDGARizing business is highly cyclical and affected by conditions in capital markets, such that our operating results may fluctuate due to a number of factors, such as stock market fluctuations and overall trends in the economy.
 The EDGARizing industry is highly dependent on the volume of public financing and equity offerings and corporate reporting requirements.
 The corporate reporting revenue is seasonal as the greatest number of regulatory reports is required to be processed during the fiscal quarter ending March 31 and the second quarter ending June 30.
-Because of these cyclical and seasonal factors, coupled with the general need to complete certain processing jobs quickly after delivery of copy by customers, we must maintain staff sufficient to meet maximum work loads.
+Because of these cyclical and seasonal factors, coupled with the general need to complete certain processing jobs quickly after delivery of copy by customers, we may not be able to handle maximum work loads as we only have only full-time employee and one-part time employee.

 The EDGARizing industry has been dominated by larger, more established service providers.
 We compete directly with a number of other document processors having the same degree of specialization.
-Some of these document processors operate at multiple locations and some are subsidiaries or divisions of companies having greater financial resources that we do.
+Some of these document processors, such as Bowne & Co., Inc., RR Donnelley & Sons Co. and Merrill Corporation, enjoy significant market share, operate at multiple locations and have greater financial resources than we do.
 We face competition from other EDGARizing services, as well as from corporate entities and law firms that provide their own in-house EDGARizing services.
-We are newly entering this market, therefore we do not know if our services will generate widespread market acceptance.
+We are newly entering this market, therefore, we do not know if our services will generate widespread market acceptance.
 Several factors may contribute to our products and services not achieving broad market acceptance, which include:

-- failure to build brand recognition of Format; - · increased competition among other EDGARizing providers; - · failure to acquire, maintain and use state-of-the-art designing and computer equipment and document reformatting software; - · failure or stagnation of the e-commerce industry; and - failure of clientele to use our EDGARizing services.
+- · failure to build brand recognition of Format; - increased competition among other EDGARizing providers; - failure to acquire, maintain and use state-of-the-art designing and computer equipment and document reformatting software; - failure or stagnation of the e-commerce industry; and - · failure of clientele to use our EDGARizing services.